ProjectGrantwood/public-health-nonprofit-program-funding/README.md

 ### *Optional query parameters added for ```PUT```*

 When including a Grant ID or Donation ID (but not both) as a query string parameter in ```PUT``` requests to ```/program/programId```, the associated Grant or Donation (if it exists) is associated with that program in the database.

+### *Documentation completed with Swagger*

+The proposal document listed full RAML documentation as a stretch goal.
+I was able to complete this goal, however, I used Swagger to produce OpenAPI 3.0.0 documentation instead of RAML.
+If running this project on your local machine, I configured the application.properties file to redirect you directly to the Swagger UI at ```http://localhost:8080```.